-The Notes will be:

-- · the general unsecured obligations of the Issuers; - effectively subordinated in right of payment to any future secured debt of the Issuers, to the extent of the value of the assets securing such debt; - equal in right of payment to the Issuers' existing senior notes and any future unsubordinated, unsecured debt of the Issuers; - structurally senior to the outstanding senior notes of CCH II; - senior in right of payment to any future subordinated debt of the Issuers; - structurally subordinated to all debt and other liabilities (including trade payables) of the Issuers' subsidiaries, including indebtedness under the Charter Operating credit facilities and the Charter Operating Entities' senior second-lien notes; and - guaranteed on a senior unsecured basis by Charter (which guarantee is structurally junior to all debt and liabilities of all of Charter's subsidiaries).
+The Offering rms of the offering and the Notes.
+Some of the terms and conditions described below are subject to y read the "Description of Notes" for a more detailed description of the offering and the Notes.
+Issuers CCO Holdings, LLC and CCO Holdings Capital Corp.
+Notes Offered \$750,000,000 aggregate principal amount of % Senior Notes due 2022.
+Maturity The Notes will mature on January 31, 2022.
+Interest Payment Dates January 31 and July 31 of each year, beginning on July 31, 2012.
+Ranking The Notes will be: - the general unsecured obligations of the Issuers; effectively subordinated in right of payment to any future secured debt of the Issuers, to the extent of the value of the assets securing such debt; equal in right of payment to the Issuers' existing senior notes and any future unsubordinated, unsecured debt of the Issuers; - structurally senior to the outstanding senior notes of CCH II; - senior in right of payment to any future subordinated debt of the Issuers; structurally subordinated to all debt and other liabilities (including trade payables) of the Issuers' subsidiaries, including indebtedness under the Charter Operating credit facilities and the Charter Operating Entities' senior second-lien notes; and guaranteed on a senior unsecured basis by Charter (which guarantee is structurally junior to all debt and liabilities of all of Charter's subsidiaries). and its subsidiaries would have totaled approximately \$12 As of September 30, 2011, on a pro forma as adjusted bas sis for the Transactions, the total principal amount of debt and intercompany loans of CCO Holdings 2.1 billion, and the Notes would have been structurally subordinated to approximately \$5.4 billion. sis for the Transactions, CCO Holdings' subsidiary would have approximately an additional generated gradit focilities, thigh study be structurally carries in right of payment to the Notes

-As of September 30, 2011, on a pro forma basis for the Transactions, the total principal amount of debt and intercompany loans of CCO Holdings and its subsidiaries would have totaled approximately \$11.4 billion, and the Notes would have been structurally subordinated to approximately \$5.6 billion.
-As of September 30, 2011, on a pro forma basis for the Transactions, CCO Holdings' subsidiary would have approximately an additional \$826 million available for future borrowings under senior secured credit facilities, which would be structurally senior in right of payment to the Notes.
+\$1.1 billion available for future borrowings under senior secured credit facilities, which would be structurally senior in right of payment to the Notes.